cvgo2000/HW10-Team-profile-generator/README.md

 ## Installation

 Clone included files to your local repository then use the command line "npm i" to install all file dependencies locally.
+Once installed, run the base file node app.js.

 ## Usage